zhaoshenzhai/mathwiki/Notes/poincare_recurrence.md

 # Motivation and Statement

-The _Poincaré Recurrence Theorem_ asserts that certain dynamical systems will always return to the initial state of the system.
-Here, following \cite{Tse22}, we state and prove the measure-theoretic version.
+The _Poincaré Recurrence Theorem_ asserts that certain dynamical systems will almost surely return to the initial state of the system.
+Here, we state and prove this theorem in the measure category.

 ## Statement and proof